-Verify that the intended Primary host is connected to VEA, if you are configuring the RDS from a remote client or from a host that is not the Primary.
+- Verify that the intended Primary host is connected to VEA, if you are configuring the RDS from a remote client or from a host that is not the Primary. - Verify whether the IP version preference is set before you configure replication.